torhovland/blazor-redux/README.md

 ### C#

 None of the methods we have seen so far have been `async`.
 How do we handle asynchronous tasks such as loading data from a backend?
 By using action creators.
-They are called this because they can dispatch several actions during the course of a long-running operation.
+They are called that because they can dispatch several actions during the course of a long-running operation.
 Here's an example:

 ```csharp
 public static class ActionCreators